 - Formal admission to the Teacher Education Program.
-(See above.) - Field experience courses must be satisfactorily completed prior to or taken concurrently with Pre-Service Internship I. Students are not allowed to take more than two courses which include field experience concurrently with Internship I. - Any Wednesday courses taken concurrently with Pre-Service Internship I cannot be scheduled earlier than 7 p.m. - For those certifications requiring TCED 4323/5233 or TCED 4333/5333, successful completion of MATH 1351 is a prerequisite.
-See catalog prerequisites for all pedagogy courses. - TCED 4100/4102 must be taken prior to consideration for TCED 4378, unless all required state assessments have been passed. - Applications for Pre-Service Internship I must be received in the COE Advising office before the close of business on March 1 for fall internship and by October 1 for spring internship.
+(See above.) - Field-based experience courses must be satisfactorily completed prior to or taken concurrently with Pre-Service Internship I. Students may not take more than two courses that include field-based experience concurrently with Internship I. - Any Wednesday courses taken concurrently with Pre-Service Internship I cannot be scheduled earlier than 7 p.m. - For those certifications requiring TCED 4323/TCED 5233 or TCED 4333/TCED 5333, successful completion of MATH 1351 is a prerequisite.
+See catalog prerequisites for all pedagogy courses. - TCED 4100/TCED 4102 must be taken prior to consideration for TCED 4378 unless all required state assessments have been passed.

+- Applications for Pre-Service Internship I must be received in the COE advising office before the close of business on March 1 for fall internship and by October 1 for spring internship.
 If the application deadline falls on a weekend or a university holiday, applications will be accepted before the close of business on the following working day. - Upon acceptance into TCED 4378, students will be placed on the district's substitute list.
 As required by Texas Senate Bill 9, the district will conduct a criminal background check on each student.
-In order for the criminal background check to be conducted, each student will be required to complete all required documentation.
-Part of the documentation will require that each student provide his/ her social security number and his/her driver's license number.
+For the criminal background check to be conducted, each student will be required to complete all required documentation.
+Part of the documentation will require that each student provide his/her social security number and his/her driver's license number.
 If a student does not have a driver's license number, the state identification number must be provided.

 Admission to Pre-Service Internship I is contingent upon eligibility for entering Pre-Service Internship II/Clinical Teaching the following consecutive long semester.
-In the event that the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Internship II/Clinical Teaching the following semester after the required state certification exams have been passed.
+If the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Internship II/Clinical Teaching the following semester after the required state certification exams have been passed.
 Students will be informed of their public school internship assignments before Pre-Service Internship I begins.

 Intern I participants must pass all Texas Examinations of Educator Standards (TExES) to be eligible for Internship II/Clinical Teaching.
-Scores must be submitted and students registered for Internship II/Clinical Teaching prior to the close of late registration in fall/spring semesters.